By: Pamela Winn, Andrew Young Center for Global Leadership, 2023-2024 Scholar-in-Residence

 As we navigate the complexities of the 21st century, the role of HBCUs in nurturing the advocacy skills of Black Americans remains indispensable.
 By instilling a deep sense of responsibility and empowerment in their students, HBCUs can ensure that the next generation of Black leaders is equipped to carry forward the legacy of advocacy.

 In a world where the rights and freedoms of marginalized communities are constantly under threat, the need for skilled, passionate advocates has never been greater.
-HBCUs have a duty to uphold their tradition of producing such advocates, and in doing so, they not only honor their historical mission but also contribute to the ongoing struggle for a more just and equitable society.
+An HBCU college has a duty to uphold its tradition of producing such advocates, and in doing so, it not only honors its historical mission but also contributes to the ongoing struggle for a more just and equitable society.

 My goal is to equip these students with the knowledge and skills they need to become effective advocates for change.
 I want them to understand that advocacy is not just about raising your voice; it is about being informed, strategic, and persistent.
 It is about building coalitions, engaging with lawmakers, and staying committed to the cause, even when the odds seem insurmountable.